pycom/pycom-documentation/content/firmwareapi/pycom/network/bluetooth/BLE_Mesh.md

 ---
-title: "BLE_Mesh"
+title: "Pymesh BLE"
 aliases:
     - firmwareapi/pycom/network/bluetooth/BLE_Mesh.html
     - firmwareapi/pycom/network/bluetooth/BLE_Mesh.md
 ---

-The BLE_Mesh library provides support for connecting to a BLE Mesh Network with various Server and Client models.
-Currently, Node cannot be configured as Provisioner.
+The Pymesh BLE library provides support for connecting to a BLE Mesh Network with various Server and Client models.
-The library is under development, its current limitations:

-- Only one Element (primary) can be added to the Node.
+For examples, please check the section [Pymesh BLE Examples](/tutorials/all/ble_mesh).

+Pymesh BLE features:

-- Supported Models:
+* Supported Models:
  * Configuration Server Model (automatically generated together with primary Element)
  * Generic OnOff Server Model
  * Generic OnOff Client Model
  * Generic Level Server Model
  * Generic Level Client Model
  * Sensor Server Model
  * Sensor Client Model

-- Supported OOB authentication types:
+* Supported OOB authentication types:
  * No OOB
  * Output OOB

-- Supported Node Features:
+* Supported Node Features:
  * GATT Proxy
  * Relay

-- Recommended Mobile Applications:
+* Only one Element (primary) can be added to the Node.
+* Node cannot be configured as Provisioner and a mobile application should be used for Provisioning process
  * nRF Mesh (iOS and Android)
  * Silicon Labs Bluetoth Mesh (iOS)
  * ST BLE Mesh (Android)
  * EspBLEMesh (Android)

 ## Methods of BLE_Mesh class

-#### BLE_Mesh.init(name="PYCOM-ESP-BLE-MESH", *, auth=0, callback=None)
+#### BLE_Mesh.init(name="PYMES-BLE", *, auth=0, callback=None)

 Initializes the BLE Mesh module with the pre-configured Elements and Models.

 * `name` is the name which will be used to identify the device during Provisioning
 * `auth` is the Out-Of-Band (OOB) method.
 Currently `BLE_Mesh.OOB_OUTPUT` is supported.
 Without specifying this argument, `NO_OOB` will be used during provisioning.
 * `callback` is the callback to be registered.
 It must have the following arguments:
     * `event` returns current event of provisioning.
     * `oob_pass` returns the generated pass in case of `BLE_Mesh.OOB_OUTPUT`.

 #### BLE_Mesh.set_node_prov(bearer=BLE_Mesh.PROV_NONE, *)